joakimk/engine_experiment/README.md

 ### Todo

+* See if it's possible to use the dummy app in development-mode too, would make changes much faster in a large app.
 * Dummy app logging is in the wrong place (spec/log)
 * Figure out how versions are handled?
 Is it bad that an engine might use v2 of a gem in tests but v1 when used with the main app?
 * Make it simpler to require common tools? rspec, capybara, etc